cassidyjames/cassidyjames.github.io/wishlist.md

 _A.k.a. do good on my behalf!_

 Instead of giving to me directly, you can always give to one of these causes.
-Iâ€™m passionate about each one and they all could use monetary support.
+I’m passionate about each one and they all could use monetary support.

 ### [Electronic Frontier Foundation](https://www.eff.org/){: onclick="plausible('Wishlist: EFF');"}